-- 2.1 IFR flights shall comply with the provisions of 3.6 of ICAO Annex 2 to the Convention on International Civil Aviation when operated in controlled airspace. - 2.2 An IFR flight operating in cruising flight in controlled airspace shall be flown at a cruising level, or, if authorized to employ cruise climb techniques, between two levels or above a level, selected from: - a) the tables of cruising levels in Appendix 3 of ICAO Annex 2, or - b) a modified table of cruising levels in Appendix 3 of ICAO Annex 2 for flight above FL 410, except that the correlation of levels to track prescribed therein shall not apply whenever otherwise indicated in air traffic control clearances or specified by the appropriate ATS authority in the Aeronautical Information Publication (AIP).
+2. Rules applicable to IFR flights within controlled airspace a) the tables of cruising levels in Appendix 3 of ICAO Annex 2, or b) a modified table of cruising levels in Appendix 3 of ICAO Annex 2 for flight above FL 410, except that the correlation of levels to track prescribed therein shall not apply whenever otherwise indicated in air traffic control clearances or specified by the appropriate ATS authority in the Aeronautical Information Publication (AIP).